lm3nitro/Projects/Proxy/mitmproxy/mitmproxy.md

 ### Summary:

-In this project, I was able to install mitmproxy and configure my Win10 to use it.
-Once installed, I was able to test traffic analysus by navigating to various Mitmproxy is a powerful transparent proxy that allows us to decrypt and manipulate encrypted web traffic.
-When utilized with Wireshark we are able to decrypt a plethora of web traffic for analysis and research.
+I was able to install and configure mitmproxy to analyze web traffic.
+I gained hands-on experience in setting up proxy tools, configuring network settings, and understanding how traffic flows through a system.
+By intercepting and inspecting the traffic, I learned how queries are structured, saw the difference between plaintext and encrypted traffic, and identified potential security risks.
+This process also deepened my knowledge of SSL/TLS certificates, troubleshooting network issues, and spotting anomalies in traffic that could indicate an attack.